Get MTD for Income Tax ready

 Key takeaways

-• Apply depreciation to spread the cost of long-term business assets like equipment, computers, and vehicles over their useful life rather than expensing them all at once, which provides a more accurate picture of your business profits and costs.
+• Depreciation spreads the cost of long-term business assets like equipment, computers and vehicles over their useful life, giving you a more accurate picture of your profits each year.

 What is depreciation?

 Accounting software can automate these calculations for you.
-Work with an accountant if you're unsure about which method suits your business best.
+If you're unsure which method suits your business, your accountant can help you decide.

 What can be depreciated?